+PHL 100 Cr.3

 PHL 302 Cr.3

-This course offers the student a systematic presentation of symbolic logic.
-Proof techniques as well as consistency and completeness of the propositional calculus and predicate calculus are discussed.
-The student is also introduced to logical systems involving obligation and necessity as well as to systems of three-valued logic.
-Prerequisite: PHL 101 or MTH 151.
-Offered Occasionally.
+This course offers the student a systematic presentation of first-order logic.
+Techniques for translating and proving valid arguments involving predicates, relations, quantifiers, and identity are emphasized.
+The student is also introduced to modal logic, systems of three-valued logic, and philosophical problems for classical logic.
+Prerequisite: PHL 101 or MTH 151 or higher.
+Offered Spring - Odd Numbered Years.

 PHL 303 Cr.3